AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/using-the-compose-window/composing-bulk-emails-with-select-and-send.md

    >[!NOTE]
    >
-   >If you selected a template and would like to check that all of the dynamic fields are populating correctly before sending, click **Preview Dynamic Fields**.
+   >If you selected a template and would like to check that all of the dynamic fields are populating correctly before sending, click **[!UICONTROL Preview Dynamic Fields]**.
 Ensure all recipients in the bulk sidebar are selected to preview for all emails.
-If you select one email and click **Preview Dynamic Fields**, only that email will be previewed.
+If you select one email and click **[!UICONTROL Preview Dynamic Fields]**, only that email will be previewed.

 ## Editing Emails {#editing-emails}